AlexJBanks/seminar_extraction/taggingEvaluation.md

 #### Technique
 Similar to location, the first step is to look for a series of key words that would indicate the speaker.
 `Speaker:`, `Who:` and `WHO:` all worked pretty good at pulling out the already known speakers.
-This accounts for not even half the the corpus.
+Unfortunately, this only accounts for not even half the the corpus.
 #### Accuracy
 ```
 Precision: 0.782608695652174